Skip to main content

 CAHIIM strives to continuously improve quality education to meet the demands of the healthcare workforce, partnering with schools and professionals in the field.

-According to CAHIIM, to receive accreditation, health information management schools must submit an application, followed by a self-assessment that demonstrates alignment with accreditation standards and undergo a site visit from CAHIIM representatives.
+According to CAHIIM, to receive accreditation, health information management schools must submit an application, participate in a self-assessment that demonstrates alignment with accreditation standards and undergo a site visit from CAHIIM representatives.

-Earning a health information management degree from a CAHIIM accredited program has benefits for colleges and universities and their students, and is a key factor in ensuring there is a qualified workforce for the growing health information field.
+Earning a health information management degree from a CAHIIM-accredited program has benefits for colleges and universities and their students, and it is a key factor in ensuring there is a qualified workforce for the growing health information field.

 For students, the CAHIIM accreditation process ensures that they have access to a high-quality health information management program, which is critical to their success in the field.